Peter J. Durow, Artistic Director

 Elijah Johnson, Tenor

 Elijah Johnson was born and raised in Brainerd, MN.
 He sang under the direction of Brian Stubbs in high school.
 He then attended Concordia College in Moorhead, MN where he sang under the direction of Michael Smith and Dr. Rene Clausen.
 He was also involved in various student led chamber choirs, Vocal Jazz, and sang at Gethsemane Episcopal Church in Fargo, ND.
 After college he taught for a few years in Southwest MN, and now is a teacher in the Eastern Carver County School District where he works at Chaska Middle School East and Chanhassen High School as a Choir Director and Theater Director.
-He first heard From Age To Age back in 2010 and is excited to be singing with them now in his second season.
+He first heard From Age To Age back in 2010 and is excited to be singing with them now in his third season.

 Zaq Swank, Tenor